freyakavanagh/DevOps-Notes/Auto-Scaling-Groups/README.md

 ## Scaling

-Verical: Creates another VM that is larger and transfers the workload to it, then deletes the smaller one.
+Verical: Creates another VM that is larger and transfers the workload to it, then deletes the smaller one.<br>
-    - up or down
+    - up or down<br>
-Horizontal: Creates multiple VM's as needed
+Horizontal: Creates multiple VM's as needed<br>
     - out or in

 ## Overview